-The Private Healthcare Facilities Ordinance (the Ordinance) was gazetted on 30 November 2018 introducing a new regulatory regime for hospitals, day procedure centres, clinics and health services establishments.
-The Ordinance is being implemented in phases based on the risk level of the private healthcare facilities.
-While applications for hospital licence and day procedure centre licence were commenced on 2 July 2019 and 2 January 2020 respectively, application for clinic licence and request for letter of exemption in terms of small practice clinics will be announced in due course.

-Pursuant to section 99 of the Ordinance, the Advisory Committee for Regulatory Standards for Private Healthcare Facilities (Advisory Committee) was established in 2020 to devise, review and update the standards of regulation for private healthcare facilities.
-The Standards for Clinics (the Standards) are developed by the Advisory Committee in consultation with relevant stakeholders and are intended to apply to all medical and dental clinics to be licensed under the Ordinance when the relevant provisions are in force.
-The Standards comprise standards in respect of governance, physical conditions, service delivery and care process, infection control, risk management and contingency, and other matters related to the operation of a clinic.
+The Private Healthcare Facilities Ordinance (the Ordinance) (Cap.
+633) was gazetted on 30 November 2018 introducing a new regulatory regime for hospitals, day procedure centres, clinics and health services establishments.
+Pursuant to section 102 of the Ordinance, this Code of Practice for Clinics (CoP) is issued by the Director of Health (the Director) to provide standards for all clinics licensed under the Ordinance.
+The CoP sets out the licensing standards in respect of the governance, physical conditions, service delivery and care process, infection control, risk management and contingency, and other matters related to the operation of a clinic.
 Of note, the scheduled medical procedures prescribed in Schedule 3 to the Ordinance and the hospital-only medical procedures stipulated in the Code of Practice for Day Procedure Centres must not be performed in clinics.

-In developing the Standards, reference was taken from prevailing local and overseas regulatory standards, professional guidelines and the draft Standards for Medical Clinics promulgated by the Department of Health in 2018, with a view to setting out the minimum standards for the safe provision of medical and/or dental services in a clinic setting.
-In view of the specific service settings unique to dental practices, the Task Force on Infection Control in Dental Clinics was set up in 2021 under the Advisory Committee to deliberate infection control requirements clinically relevant to dental clinics.
+Pursuant to section 99 of the Ordinance, the Advisory Committee for Regulatory Standards for Private Healthcare Facilities (Advisory Committee) was established in 2020 to devise, review and update the standards of regulation for private healthcare facilities; and to make recommendations on the codes of practice for private healthcare facilities issued by the Director.
+This CoP is drawn up with reference to the Standards for Clinics developed by the Advisory Committee, with a view to setting out the minimum standards for the safe provision of medical and/or dental services in a clinic setting.
+When devising the Standards for Clinics, the Advisory Committee has taken into account the prevailing local and overseas regulatory standards and professional guidelines.
+In view of the specific service settings unique to dental service, the Task Force on Infection Control in Dental Clinics was set up in 2021 under the Advisory Committee to deliberate infection control requirements clinically relevant to dental service.
+The Advisory Committee would regularly review and update the CoP when deemed necessary.